javierBorja/javierBorja/README.md

 ### Hi there 👋

+I am Javier, a software developer or trying to become one where I feel confortable with myself

 <!--
 **javierBorja/javierBorja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.